 Is your loved one about to head off to college?
-Perhaps they’ve been there for a few years, and you’re noticing that their grades have started to slip and their social circle has dramatically changed.
-Well, college is a tricky time for almost every young adult, and quite often it happens to be the time that a lot of these students start to not only experiment but abuse different substances.
+Perhaps they’ve been there for a few years, and you’re noticing that their academic performance has started to slip and their social circle has dramatically changed.
+Well, college is a tricky time for young adults, and quite often it happens to be the time that a lot of these college students start to not only experiment but abuse different substances.
 This article will cover the top 5 most abused drugs by college students.

-Here’s a list of the Top 5 Drugs that are most abused on a college campus:
+Here’s a list of the Top 5 commonly abused drugs on college campuses:

 1. Adderall and Prescription Drug Abuse

-Adderall and its “cousin” Ritalin are stimulants that are prescribed for the treatment of ADD and ADHD in the US, and it’s commonly referred to as a “study drug” on campuses.
+Adderall and its “cousin” Ritalin are stimulants that are prescribed for the treatment of ADD and ADHD in the US, and it’s commonly referred to as “study drugs” on campuses.
 Students use and even abuse drugs like Adderall in order to focus more and work harder under their stressful workload.
-Many students become dependent on these substances in order to focus and finish their workload, which ultimately robs many of them of integrating healthy work habits into their lifestyle.
-Adderall use on a college campus isn’t just limited to the classroom, and quite often this prescription is used recreationally as a stimulant for a student to party harder on the weekends.
+Many students become dependent on these substances in order to focus and finish their workload, which ultimately robs many of them of integrating healthy work habits into their lifestyles.
+Adderall use on a college campus isn’t just limited to the classroom, quite often this prescription is used recreationally as a stimulant for a student to party harder on the weekends.
 In fact, more than 60% of Adderall abuse is found between the ages of 18-25, and even though the number of prescriptions has dropped over the past couple of years, the number of emergency room visits has risen.
 Because prescription stimulants like Adderall are amphetamines, their abuse can often lead to users experimenting with Meth and other illicit stimulants.

 - Social anxiety